-- The Application seeks approval for food derived from a genetically modified (GM), herbicide-tolerant soybean line. - The Safety Assessment did not identify any potential public health and safety concerns. - This Report recommends proceeding to the development of a variation to the Code to include food derived from soybean line DAS-68416-4 in Standard 1.5.2. - At present, there is no approval to grow this GM soybean line in Australia.
+- The Application seeks approval for food derived from a genetically modified (GM), herbicide-tolerant soybean line. - The Safety Assessment did not identify any potential public health and safety concerns. - This Report recommends the preparation of a draft variation to the Code to include food derived from soybean line DAS-68416-4 in Standard 1.5.2. - At present, there is no approval to grow this GM soybean line in Australia or New Zealand.
 Food derived from it would therefore enter the food supply of Australia and New Zealand through imported products. - In accordance with the labelling laws, food derived from this GM soybean line would have to be labelled as GM if it contains novel DNA or novel protein.